Trump asks to delay hush money trial until US Supreme Court reviews immunity claim | Politics

 Donald Trump on Monday asked the New York judge overseeing his criminal case on charges stemming from hush money paid to a porn star to delay the trial until the U.S. Supreme Court finishes reviewing his claim of presidential immunity in a separate case.

-The hush money trial is set to begin on March 25 in a New York state court in Manhattan.
+The first-ever criminal trial of a former U.S. president is set to begin on March 25 in a New York state court in Manhattan.
 Trump has pleaded not guilty to 34 counts of falsification of business records.

 Prosecutors say he directed his former lawyer and fixer, Michael Cohen, to pay porn star Stormy Daniels $130,000 to keep quiet before the 2016 election about a sexual encounter she says they had a decade earlier, and then falsely recorded his reimbursement to Cohen as legal expenses.
 Trump denies the encounter with Daniels, whose real name is Stephanie Clifford.

+in acting to ensure that Trump remained on Colorado's primary ballot, rejecting an effort to disqualify him the day before the contest.
+Trump has pleaded not guilty in all criminal cases, which he has termed "election interference."

+'PRESSURE CAMPAIGN' In their court filing on Monday, Trump's lawyers said the outcome of the Supreme Court's review was relevant to the hush money case because prosecutors were seeking to present evidence of statements Trump made while he was president.

 Last month, prosecutors said they planned to introduce evidence of a "pressure campaign" by Trump in 2018 to ensure Cohen did not cooperate with a federal investigation into the payment to Daniels.
 Cohen pleaded guilty that year to violating campaign finance law.
 In their court filing on Monday, Trump's lawyers called prosecutors' claim of a pressure campaign "fictitious."
-They said prosecutors should not be allowed to present evidence about Trump's public statements about Cohen from that year because he made those statements in his official capacity as president.
+They said Trump's social media posts about Cohen were "official communications" about "matters of public concern" and thus immune from state prosecution.

 "Without immunity from criminal prosecution based on official acts, the President's political opponents will seek to influence and control his or her decisions via de facto extortion," Trump's lawyers wrote.
 A spokesperson for the Manhattan district attorney's office, which brought the charges, declined to comment.